 The fixed part of the programme contains a math and technology track and a project track.
 The purpose of this part of the programme is to bridge the gap between knowledge in the fields of mathematics, physics and technology.
 Additionally, students will learn an technical medical approach of thinking and problem solving.

 In the individual part of the programme students study topics like research skills (statistics, epidemiology), communication and professional behaviour, health law, ethics, and missing subjects within the field of medicine.

 - Module 3: Signals, regulatory systems and modelling

 - Module 4: Bachelor final assignment (together with the regular bachelor students in Technical Medicine)

-Students with a Bachelor’s degree in a technological field and that have already studied a few medical subjects (e.g. students with a Bachelor’s degree in Biomedical Technology of the University of Twente that have completed two Technical Medicine modules as minor) may also be considered for admission to a pre-master’s programme.
-Per student, a custom programme will be made.
+Students with a Bachelor’s degree in a technological field and that have already studied a few medical subjects (e.g. students with a Bachelor’s degree in Biomedical Technology of the University of Twente that have completed two Technical Medicine modules as minor) may be considered for admission to the pre-master’s programme.

-Do you want to participate in this pre-master programme?
+Do you want to participate in one of these pre-master programmes?
 Then be prepared for an intense year with a high study load (42 hours per week).
 An independent and self-regulating attitude towards your study is required.

 If you want to know more about the structure and content of the master programme in Technical Medicine, please check the website.
 If you want to get a better impression of the master Technical Medicine, try being a student for a day.